Code-Institute-Submissions/Milestone-4-Fullstack-Website/README.md

 - Django - Django was used to create the website.

-- AWS - AWS was used to store images and other static files.
+- AWS S3 - AWS was used to store images and other static files using a postgresql database.

 #### Testing